Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `UserInfo, uInfo`
 #### Description:
-This command will post some basic information about you or a mentioned user.<br/>
+Posts some basic information about you or a mentioned user.<br/>
-This will include: Username, discriminator, discord ID, when you joined discord, your current status and if you're a bot account or not.
+This Includes: Username, discriminator, discord ID, when you joined discord, your current status and if you're a bot or not.
 #### Usage Example:
 `!uinfo` or `!uinfo @Guildbot#2193`
 <br/>